ericwbailey/dotfiles/README.md

 - [ ] Spacer: `defaults write com.apple.dock persistent-apps -array-add '{"tile-type"="spacer-tile";}' && killall Dock`

 ### Finder view preferences
-Be sure to set from system root level so preferences propagate up to all user directories)
+Be sure to set from system root level so preferences propagate up to all user directories.

 - [ ] Always open in column view
 - [ ] Browse in column view